MASQ-Project/Node/README.md

 It's best to specify it in the environment (as SUB_CONSUMING_PRIVATE_KEY) rather than on the command line or in the config file.
-You won't be allowed to use this parameter if you've already specified a consuming wallet derivation path in Generate or Recover mode; and if you do use this parameter, you must specify exactly the same private key every time you run your Node.
-If you always use `--consuming-private-key` and `--earning-wallet` with an address, you can use the Node in
+You won't be allowed to use this parameter if you've already specified a consuming wallet derivation path in Generate or Recover mode; and if you do use this parameter, you must specify exactly the same private key every time you run your SubstratumNode.
+If you always use `--consuming-private-key` and `--earning-wallet` with an address, you can use SubstratumNode in
 Service mode without having to go through Generate or Recover mode first, and without supplying a wallet password.

 * `--earning-wallet <WALLET-ADDRESS>`
-This is an Ethereum address ("0x" followed by 40 hexadecimal digits) which the Node will use to identify your earning wallet.
+This is an Ethereum address ("0x" followed by 40 hexadecimal digits) which SubstratumNode will use to identify your earning wallet.
 You must not have generated or recovered with an earning wallet derivation path, and you must always specify the same Ethereum address for your earning wallet.

+* `--gas-price <GAS-PRICE>`
+The gas price is the amount of Gwei you will pay per unit of gas used in a transaction.

   If you don't have an earning wallet set up at all, and you don't specify this either, a default earning wallet will be used, in which case the funds you earn will go to Substratum instead of to you: so unless you're in a philanthropic mood,